Learning Objectives

 for T in T_range:

-# Find peak time
+# Find the peak time

 t_test = np.logspace(-2, 4, 1000)